How MARCUS Reviews Sources

 - the clarity of the project boundary

-- the specificity of the query
+- the specificity of the question

-- the authority of the retrieved sources
+- the authority of the reviewed sources

 Why Good Projects Feel So Different From Bad Ones